 DATES: Sept.
-26 - Oct.
-4
+25-Oct.
+3

 OPEN AREA: Youth season is open statewide on private and public land.
-All road rights-of-way are closed to pheasant hunting during the youth pheasant season, except for the one-half of the road rightsof-way next to and part of public hunting lands.
+Hunting on road rights-of-way is limited to those contiguous to and a part of public hunting lands open for hunting.

 DAILY LIMIT: 3 rooster pheasants.